Nidhi3338/Microsoft_azure/README.md

 a.
 Sign in to the Azure portal.

-b.Select Create a resource > Compute > Virtual Machine > Create.
+b.Select Create a resource > Compute > Virtual Machine > Create

-c.The Create a virtual machine pane opens to the basics tab.
+c.The Create a virtual machine pane opens to the basics tab

 d.Verify or enter the following values for each setting.
-If a setting isn’t specified, leave the default value.
+If a setting isn’t specified, leave the default value

-- Task 2: Verify resources created Once the deployment is created, you can verify that Azure created not only a VM, but all of the associated resources the VM needs.
+- Task 2: Verify resources created Once the deployment is created, you can verify that Azure created not only a VM, but all of the associated resources the VM needs

 a.Select Home
 b.Select Resource groups